Formula RPD Specifications and Rules

 - G valves, inerters, and mass dampers are prohibited.

-Certain adjustments—e.g., an anti-roll bar adjuster—might require an electric motor, controlled by driver accessible switches, to be useable while racing.
-That would be acceptable; What we don’t want is any computer-controlled adjustments, or anything that could be wirelessly controlled from the pits.
+Certain adjustments, such as those for an anti-roll bar, may require an electric motor controlled by driver-accessible switches to be usable during a race.
+This is acceptable.
+What is not permitted are any computer-controlled adjustments or systems that could be wirelessly controlled from the pits.

-We plan to develop some in-car adjusters that we will offer as accessories.
-We also plan to offer an accessory paddle shifter system.
-You are free to develop these things yourself, but you must be willing to sell them to us or to other RPD competitors at a reasonable price or allow us to copy them (if you patent them).
-We reserve the right to disallow anything that confers significant advantage at exorbitant cost.
+We plan to develop and offer our own in-car adjusters as accessories, including a paddle shifter system.
+While you are free to develop these components yourself, you must be willing to sell them to us or other Formula RPD competitors at a reasonable price, or allow us to copy them if you hold a patent.
+We reserve the right to disallow any device that confers a significant performance advantage at an exorbitant cost.

 The rationale behind this rule is keeping engine costs to a minimum by allowing only modifications that will (1) increase engine reliability and longevity, or (2) would be too difficult to enforce if forbidden.